bython17/DailyTasks/README.md

 Daily Tasks App

-This is an app purely made in JavaScript using react-native.
+This is an app made in JavaScript using react-native.

 Purpose => simply to track tasks daily and use an alarm notification to notify